anuzk13/ScanningAndDetecting3DObjects/README.md

 [36]:https://developer.apple.com/documentation/arkit/arskviewdelegate
 [37]:https://developer.apple.com/documentation/arkit/arscnviewdelegate/2865794-renderer

-## Create a Reference Object in an AR Session
+## Create a reference object in an AR session

 This sample app provides one way to create reference objects.
 You can also scan reference objects in your own app—for example, to build asset management tools for defining AR content that goes into other apps you create.